North Star Books - my guiding lights for work and life.

 I do hope these books might find you, comfort you and give you courage wherever and whenever you need it, as the have for me so many times.

-If and when a perfect moment of pause does arrive, and you can stop and rest and perhaps light a candle or take a hot bath, I would like you to know that the spirit of these books is poured and mixed into each candle and soap that leaves my studio.
+If and when a perfect moment of pause does arrive, and you can stop and rest and perhaps light a candle or take a hot bath, I would like to imagine that the spirit of these books is poured and mixed into each candle and soap that leaves my studio.
 The words have swirled in the air of my studio for countless hours while I’ve been weighing, measuring, melting, mixing, wicking, pouring, slicing, wrapping and packing.

 Vive la resistance (gently).